margulies/gradients-workshop.github.io/content/homepage/2_venue.md

 ##### 3. No accomodations
 *Limited to 80 participants*

 You are welcome to camp onsite or to commute from a hotel in the area.

 ---

 #### Catering

-All meals and coffee/tea breaks will be provided.
-[MORE]
+All meals, coffee/tea breaks, and evening alcoholic and non-alcoholic drinks will be provided.

 ---

 #### Costumes

-Costumes will be available throughout the duration of the event
+Costumes will be available throughout the duration of the event.